We mainly write about

 We try to keep things trigger-free and give trigger warnings whenever it seems necessary.
 Given the nature of the topic we can’t prevent that you might get triggered anyway.
 Always make sure to take responsibility for your own well-being and take good care of yourself.

 This blog is kept simple to avoid distractions and over-stimulation.
+We barely use pictures because they hold the most danger for unexpected triggers.
+It makes the website less fancy and the readers more safe.
 Most articles take short attention spans into account.

 .